FarronF/limerick-council-meetings/meetings/2024/08/26-Ordinary Meeting of Limerick City and County Council/Agenda  - Ordinary Meeting of Limerick City and County Council - 26th August 2024.md

 Miscellaneous Provisions Act, 2024, the Mayor is to present a draft of the Mayoral

-Programme for consideration by the Elected Council.---
+Programme for consideration by the Elected Council.
+---